skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > One detail that might be of interest here is the message they were
 > sent way back in Session 1.
 At the start of the campaign, they got
-> two letters: One from the Coucil of Grey Moor and another letter
+> two letters: One from the Council of Grey Moor and another letter
 > from Teerin.
 The council asked them to come home at once.
 (That is,
 > return to Grey Moor.)
 Teerin's letter asked them to stop by his
 > island and talk to him first, before they got involved.
 Everyone has